 Fall weather is right around the corner, but there’s never a bad time of year for mushroom gnocchi.
 I used a local goat cheese to add richness to the sauce.
 You can make your own gnocchi using a recipe such as this one, or you can just buy a store bought version.

 Fall weather is right around the corner, but there's never a bad time of year for mushroom gnocchi.
 I used a local goat cheese to add richness to the sauce.
 You can make your own gnocchi using a recipe, or you can just buy a store bought version.

 - 2 large cloves crushed garlic

-- 500 g. white or brown mushrooms, sliced
+- 500 grams white or brown mushrooms (sliced)

 - Parmesan cheese for garnish

 Bring a large pot of salted water to a gentle boil.

 In a large heavy-bottomed frying pan, heat the olive oil and butter over medium heat.
 Add the garlic, shallot, mushrooms and thyme and cook, stirring occasionally, until the mushrooms are tender and slightly brown.
 Turn the heat to low and stir in the goat cheese and cream, stirring until the goat cheese is melted and smooth.
 Turn off the heat, remove the thyme sprigs and season with salt and pepper.